Shiv Nath Prasad: Biography

 Shiv Nath was born in Varanasi, British India in 1922.

 His work is influenced by Le Corbusier, even though it is not completely clear if the two have ever worked together or not.

 His works include the Akbar Hotel in Chanakyapuri, New Delhi, which was constructed between 1965 and 1969 with Mahendra Raj for the India Tourism Development Corporation.
 It has elements of Le Corbusier's Unité d'habitation.
-The Shri Ram Centre for Performing Arts was constructed from 1966–69 and Tibet House in 1970.
+The Shri Ram Centre for Performing Arts (with Mahendra Raj) was constructed from 1966–69 and Tibet House in 1970.